avsm/ocaml-yaml/README.md

 are exported in the `yaml.ffi` ocamlfind library.

 **OCaml API:** Finally, we define the OCaml API that uses the low-level FFI to expose a well-typed OCaml interface.
-We adopt a convention of using the [Rresult](https://github.com/dbuenzli/rresult) library to return explicit errors instead of raising OCaml exceptions.
+We adopt a convention of using the standard `result` type to return explicit errors instead of raising OCaml exceptions.
 We also define some polymorphic variant types to represent various configuration options (such as the printing style of different Yaml values).